submarcos/django-vectortiles/docs/installation.rst

 PostGIS 2.4+ backend usage
 **************************

 * You need a PostgreSQL database with PostGIS 2.4+ extension enabled.
-(See `here <https://docs.djangoproject.com/en/3.1/ref/contrib/gis/install/postgis/>`_)
+(See `<https://docs.djangoproject.com/en/3.1/ref/contrib/gis/install/postgis/>`_)

 * You need to enable and use **django.contrib.gis.db.backends.postgis** database backend